 - causes significant damage to the environment

 - promotes or profits from gambling

-- is involved in the tobacco industry or related products.
+- is in the tobacco industry or related products.

-We of course recognise that Social Policy Connections is under an ethical responsibility to make good use of the donations it receives.
+We recognise, of course, that Social Policy Connections has an ethical responsibility to make good use of the donations it receives.

-The Yarra Institute shares responsibility with Yarra Theological Union for co-ordinating the program of social justice units and degrees offered by YTU in association with the MCD University of Divinity.
+Social Policy Connections shares responsibility with Yarra Theological Union for coordinating the program of social justice units and degrees offered by YTU in association with the MCD University of Divinity.

-Students can take individual units in social justice or as part of the Bachelor of Theology degree, or can specialise in various social justice degrees, ranging from the one-year MCD Diploma in Social Justice Studies or the longer Master of Arts, concentrating on social justice units.
+Students may take individual units in social justice, as part of the Bachelor of Theology degree, or can specialise in various social justice degrees, ranging from the one-year MCD Diploma in Social Justice Studies, or the longer Master of Arts concentrating on social justice units.

-A full list of the subjects offered can be found in the YTU handbook at www.ytu.edu.au.
+A full list of the subjects offered can be found in the YTU handbook.
 Units may vary from year to year.